centreon/centreon-documentation/versioned_docs/version-23.10/administration/secure-platform.md

 ## Strengthen user account security

-After installing Centreon, it is necessary to change the default passwords of the following users:
+After installing Centreon, you must change the default passwords of the following users:

 - root
 - centreon